 Also in 2001, Sulzer Orthopedics recalled knee implant systems which had been contaminated during the manufacturing process.
 The knee implants were contaminated with a lubricant which interfered with the implant's ability to bond to bone.

 In 2003, Smith & Nephew notified the U.S. Food and Drug Administration (FDA) of a problem with its cementless Oxinium knee implants and issue a voluntary recall of the defective implants.
 The Oxinium Genesis II and Profix II knee implants did not bond properly with the bone and were coming loose.
 The recall was issued after about 30 U.S. patients required revision surgery.
 At the time of the recall about 3,000 people already had the Oxinium knee implants installed, and by February 2005, 782 of the defective knee implants had been replaced through revision surgery.

 In 2004, Encore's Foundation Knee System and 3DKnee System were recalled due to mislabeling.
 The Foundation products were labeled as 3DKnee and 3DKnee were labeled as Foundation.

 2008 was a big year for knee implant recalls, and included recalls of defective knee implants and defective instruments used during knee replacement procedures.
 2008 recalls included:

 DePuy LCS Knee, Meniscal bearing insert component marked with inaccurate size.
 The 10mm inserts were labeled and etched as 12.5mm inserts.

-Smith & Nephew TC-PLUS, VKS, and RT-PLUS contained high than specified iron content.
+Smith & Nephew TC-PLUS, VKS, and RT-PLUS contained higher than specified iron content.